dcodegroup/laravel-state-machines/README.md

 ## Configuring statuses on a model.

 Add the `HasStates` trait to your model and add a `status_id` column to that same model.
-Implement the state method on your model so it returns the user state contract.
+Implement the state method on your model, so it returns the user state contract.

 ```php
 use App\StateMachines\Users\AcceptedState;